A Study of Midostaurin Efficacy and Safety in Newly Diagnosed Patients With FLT3-mutated AML

 Time Frame

-Incidence of Safety Events (Part 1, Japan only)
+Percentage of Safety Events (Part 1, Japan Only)

-Time Frame: Day 21 of the first Consolidation cycle
+Time Frame: up to Day 21 of the first Consolidation cycle; cycle = 28 days

-Incidence and severity of Safety Events, defined as death or serious adverse event leading to treatment discontinuation that occurs on or before Day 21 of the first Consolidation cycle.
-This is is determined by the Independent Safety Committee to be definitely or probably related to midostaurin.
+Percentage of Safety Events, defined as death or serious adverse event leading to treatment discontinuation that occurs on or before Day 21 of the first Consolidation cycle.
+This was determined by the Independent Safety Committee (ISC) to be definitely or probably related to midostaurin.
+Percentage was calculated based on the percentage of subjects with safety event out of 3 evaluable subjects in Part 1.

-Event Free Survival (Part 2 - randomized, controlled)
+Event Free Survival (EFS) (Part 2 - Randomized, Controlled)

 Time Frame: up to 3 years after last patient started treatment

-Event Free survival defined as the time from the date of randomization until an EFS event is observed.
-An EFS event is defined as a failure to obtain a CR within an induction 2, relapse after CR, or death due to any cause, whichever occurs first.
+Event Free survival is defined as the time from the date of randomization until an EFS event is observed.
+An EFS event is defined as a failure to obtain a complete remission (CR) within an induction 2, relapse after CR, or death due to any cause, whichever occurs first.

 up to 3 years after last patient started treatment